Residency Curriculum

 Junior Resident (PGY2-3) Responsibilities

 The junior resident (R2) is initially assigned to the Neurosurgery Service of the University Hospital.
-Half the year focuses on emergency neurosurgery and the operative and medical management of neurotrauma.
-During the other half year, the resident concentrates on inpatient management and basic elective neurosurgical operations, including lumbar and cervical laminectomy, discectomy, pain and peripheral nerve surgery, and craniotomy.
-Junior residents are supervised and mentored by their chief residents and receive direct operative mentorship from faculty during both halves of the year.
+This year focuses on emergency neurosurgery and the operative and medical management of neurotrauma.
+During the year, the resident concentrates on inpatient management and basic elective neurosurgical operations, including lumbar and cervical laminectomy, discectomy, pain and peripheral nerve surgery, and craniotomy.
+Junior residents are supervised and mentored by their chief residents and receive direct operative mentorship from faculty during the year.
+PGY2 residents rotate at total of four months each in our skull base, functional and spine services, working with the teams and learning each service over the year.
 Junior residents also have the opportunity to teach rotating interns and students.

 The junior resident year (R3) is also focus on the clinical and basic sciences, including Neuroradiology (with endovascular neurosurgery), and Neuropathology.
 PGY3 residents have three rotations during the year, which mimic the PGY4 rotations.
-During the VA and DCH rotations, the PGY3 resident is the junior resident on the service and participates in the overnight call schedule with the PGY2 residents.
+During the VA and Pediatric (DCH) rotations, the PGY3 resident is the junior resident on the service and participates in the overnight call schedule with the PGY2 residents.
 During the third rotation, the PGY3 residents have a Fundamentals rotation, which is an opportunity to begin working on the research that will be done during the PGY5/6 year.
+This third rotation is also an opportunity to work with our Neurotrauma service, getting valuable trauma, surgical, and longitudinal care experience.

 Educational Objectives.
 These training years introduce the neurosurgery resident to: